glouw/blog/_posts/2018-03-11-littlewolf.md

     mag(sub(hor, ver)) < 1e-3f ? dc

 The height of the wall is calculated by taking the normal ray to the wall (in this case, the x direction), and multiplying the focal length of the field of view (0.8 from before in the first image).
+The normal is clamped to a small value incase the player gets too close to the screen else the size will grow infinitly with close to zero division.

     const float normal = ray.x < 1e-2f ?
 1e-2f : ray.x;
     const float size = 0.5f * focal * xres / normal;